baikeshen/RoboND-DeepLearning-Project/writeup.md

 - Deep Model with 1X1 convolutions

-#### Shallow Model with 1X1 convolutions
+#### Shallow Model

 There are total of 5 layers consisted of this proposed model.
 The network architecture is shown as below:

 ![alt text][image3]

 This model Loss values over time is shown as below, which demonstrate rapid learning.
 The evaluated intersection over union for this model was 0.427260086539.
+Model and weights file in the .h5 file format is modell_weights_BK

 ![alt text][image5]

-#### Deep Model with 1X convolution
+#### Deep Model

 This is a aliitle bit deeper model compared to shallow one above.